greenblat/vlsistuff/regfile/USERGUIDE.md

 Fields should have width parameter and may have description.

 **field** Name **wid**=8 **align=**16 **desc**=DESC
 **align** is misnomer.
 It is the number of bits the field will be allocated in register.
 Active bits are defined by wid (or synonym width).
+Usefull for keeping fields on byte boundaries.

+Please refrain from defining REG with a single FIELD.  it is ugly, not to say smart challenged.

-## TEMPLATE ans INSTANCE
+## TEMPLATE and INSTANCE

 1. **template** Tname
    **reg** ...